 If you want to learn more about American history you have countless books to choose from.

-The problem is that most American history books focus on just a few topics, such as the American Revolution and the Civil War, while ignoring other topics that also helped shaped American culture.
+The problem is that most American history books focus on just a few topics, such as the American Revolution and the Civil War, while ignoring other topics that also helped shape American culture.

 I’ve compiled a list of books on American history that I feel are must-reads for every history lover.
 I tried to keep the topics broad to provide a general overview of America’s history instead of focusing on a specific person or place.